COLUMN: Some good tips for being a responsible dog owner

 Owning a dog is a privilege and a responsibility.
 These animals depend on us for food, water, shelter, love and much more.
 If you are thinking of becoming a pet owner, you must seriously consider the commitment that will be required.
 If you are already a pet owner, consider if you are currently fulfilling the obligations of having a happy pet.

-The American Kennel Club (AKC), offers some helpful suggestions during Responsible Dog Ownership Month.
+The American Kennel Club offers some helpful suggestions during Responsible Dog Ownership Month.
 These include:

 • Regular visits to your veterinarian, staying current on vaccinations, flea/tick/heartworm prevention, and dental health.